N4rv4lus/00-Cfa-Infra/03-Docker/Install-docker-deb.md

 ## Now manage, download, check and install application/services (easy way)

-Search your favorite Images in the docker hub
+Search your favorite Images in the docker hub, here is an exemple with nginx :
 ```shell
 sudo docker search nginx
 ```